 An integrated approach to strategic decision-making is taken through the use of such activities such as case studies, simulations and role-playing.
 Emphasis is placed on synthesizing the knowledge and skills derived from Accounting, Economics, Finance, Marketing and Management courses.
 Prerequisites: ACCT 206 or 315, BUAD 210, BUAD 231, BUAD 232, BUAD 233, BUAD 270, BUAD 350 and senior standing.

 This is a seminar course offered whenever a mutual interest in a more specialized topic in business administration exists for a member of the faculty and a sufficient number of students.
 Pre: BUAD 206 or 315, 270, 350, and senior standing.
 Infrequently offered.

 BUAD 489 Special Topics

-Individual study of an approved topic in business under the direction of a business faculty member.
+Individual study of an approved topic in business under the direction of a Business faculty member.
 Permits faculty and students to explore together some subject of special or personal interest.
 Reading, tutorial discussion and written work are required.
-Prerequisite: instructor’s consent and approval of associate dean of social science.
+Prerequisite: instructor’s consent and approval of the associate dean of social sciences.

 BUAD 492 Directed Research

-Qualified students may perform business research projects under the supervision of a business faculty member.
-Prerequisite: instructor’s consent and approval of associate dean of social science.
+Qualified students may perform business research projects under the supervision of a Business faculty member.
+Prerequisite: instructor’s consent and approval of associate dean of social sciences.